shsagir/play-area-sync/docs/_WIP/object-storage.md

 ## Problem

 Back in the days you had persistent storage with your local file system on the server.
-So you could upload an image to the server and just serve it from there.
-This is not possible with fortrabbit [New Apps](/new-apps) or any other modern 12-factor-app environment.
-Those have an [ephemeral file system](/new-apps#toc-asset-storage), which means that all changes to the file system, will be wiped on each deploy – on each `git push`.
+This allowed you to upload an image, or any other static asset, directly to the web server and it would be served from there.
+The interweb has moved on and the powers that be concluded the modern 12-factor-app is the way to go.
+Same goes for fortrabbit's [New Apps](/new-apps).
+These have an [ephemeral file system](/new-apps#toc-asset-storage), which means that all changes to the file system, will be undone with each deploy – meaning: each `git push`.
 So you need a place to store stuff you'd like to keep.
 And apart from that you might also want to …

 * separate content and code to make your App resilient
 * keep your Git clean and lean to keep deployments fast